how to make scented dryer sheets

 Can you use fragrance oils in the dryer?

 If you’re freaked out by the idea of your dryer catching on fire, don’t worry.
 You don’t need to stop using dryer sheets.
 Store-bought dryer sheets are scented with fragrance oils, which tend to have a higher flash point than essential oils.
-We want to emphasize that some – not all – fragrance oils have a higher flash point compared to essential oils, and not all essential oils have a low flash point.
+We want to emphasize that some – not all – fragrance oils have a higher flash point compared to essential oils.
+Likewise, not all essential oils have a low flash point.
 The flash point varies for each oil.

 With that being said, store-bought dryer sheets scented with fragrance oils do not pose the same fire risk as DIY dryer sheets scented with essential oils.